shark300/VSTSExtension-JiraIssueExtractor/README.md

 ### Jira Key Publishing From Multiple Sources

 JiraIssueKeyExtractor task extracts Jira Keys from Pull Request's branch name and commits of the build.
-The extracted values will be propagated as `JIRA_KEYS` environment variable.
+The extracted values will be propagated as `Jira.Keys` variable.

 ## Jira Issue Extractor Azure DevOps Marketplace Extension Details